coderforlife/pyjvm/README.md

 You may notice that when performing `dir` on `JavaClass` or `Object` instances that some of the names have leading `_` and `__` even though they did not in the original Java code.
-This is because the access protection is being emulated with Python conventions and makes `protected` fields, methods, and nested classes begin with a `_` and `private` and package-private ones begin with a `__`.
-They are still accessible, since they can be accessed via reflection, but the underscores discourage direct access.
+This is because the access protection is being emulated with Python conventions and makes `protected` fields, methods, and classes begin with a `_` and `private` and package-private ones begin with a `__`.

-**Note:** currently the underscores are not addded to classes at the package level
+They are still accessible, since they can be accessed but the underscores discourage direct access.

 Predefined Class Templates